-You need to solicit feedback on a continuous basis: only 10 percent of employees are satisfied with yearly requests for feedback, while 64 percent want a way to provide feedback at any time.
-Look for a feedback solution that incorporates pulse surveys so you can frequently gather input from team members and open an always-on, employee-driven feedback channel like a workplace chatbot so your employees can share their thoughts at any time.
-You should also look for a tool supported by a team of feedback experts that can work with you to identify your specific needs and then build a customized survey cadence and list of questions that will give you insightful responses you can act on.
+You should solicit feedback on a continuous basis: only 10 percent of employees are satisfied with yearly requests for feedback, while 64 percent want a way to provide feedback at any time.
+Look for a feedback solution that incorporates pulse surveys so you can frequently gather input from team members and open an always-on, employee-driven feedback channel like a workplace chatbot.

-Once you gather feedback via surveys and employee check-ins, analyze the results to identify hotspots that show where your team is strong and where there are areas for improvement.
+Once you gather feedback, analyze the results to identify hotspots.
 You can then act quickly to shore up weak areas before they become serious problems.
 Be sure to communicate the results to your team promptly and work with them to determine what actions you can take to improve their experience in the workplace.
 Building a collaborative action plan demonstrates transparency and helps employees feel valued.
-The entire feedback process shows that you trust employees intimately, and they’ll repay you in kind.

-Bayhealth, Delaware’s largest not-for-profit healthcare system, saw the benefits of timely action when it implemented an always-on feedback channel so its front-line leaders could receive real-time feedback about day-to-day issues that required immediate attention — a critical concern in a patient caring workforce.
-Leaders began to see employee feedback shared by patient caregivers regarding an incredibly difficult patient who made them feel unsafe, causing extreme stress, anxiety and unhappiness.
+Bayhealth, Delaware’s largest not-for-profit healthcare system, implemented an always-on feedback channel so its front-line leaders could receive real-time feedback about day-to-day issues that required immediate attention.
+Leaders received feedback from patient caregivers regarding an incredibly difficult patient who made them feel unsafe, causing extreme stress, anxiety, and unhappiness.
 To address the feedback, leaders set up de-escalation training to help employees understand signs of patient anxiety, and to guide them in how best to handle these sensitive situations.
-Instead of being left to face this situation by themselves, Bayhealth’s employees learned to trust that leadership listened to their concerns and had their backs.

 3. Show appreciation every day